Vegan Farro and Sweet Potato Salad with Tahini-Sumac Vinaigrette

 And when I ate the leftovers a couple of days later, I was pleasantly surprised how good the salad was after being in the fridge.
 Even if you’re not sure how much you like sweet potatoes, if you like the other flavors here I’m betting you’ll like this salad.

 Most people know about roasted sweet potatoes and pine nuts, but there are other ingredients here that may be new to some.
 Farro (fahr-oh) is a type of wheat from Italy that’s flavorful and chewy, Tahini (tah-hee-nee) is a ground sesame paste that adds flavor to middle eastern foods, and Sumac (soo-mack) is a middle eastern spice that tastes slightly lemony.

-I used vegetable stock to cook the farro, which makes the salad vegan and a perfect choice for Meatless Monday this week.
+I used vegetable stock to cook the farro, which makes the salad vegan and a perfect choice for Meatless Monday.

 In the grocery store you may find them labeled as yams or sweet yams, but these are orange-fleshed sweet potatoes!
 We cut them into pieces about 1/2 inch.
 Toss the diced sweet potatoes with olive oil, dried thyme, and a little salt and pepper.
 Spread sweet potatoes out in a single layer and roast in a 400F/200C oven, turning them a few times.
 While sweet potatoes roast, toast the farro in a dry pan; then add hot stock and simmer covered about 35 minutes, or until Farro is tender.
 (I use Semi-Pearled Farro, which cooks a bit more quickly but still has some of the bran.)